TheFutureGadgetsLab/AdventOfCodeBot/README.md

 aka questions that haven't been asked yet but probably will be
 - **Why custom start times?**
     > We have a friend who lives in a timezone where Advent of Code problems release at 3:00AM, making it difficult for him to compete with us.
 With the bot anyone can start a problem when most convenient for them and have that time used in scoring.
+- **Why is the scoreboard not updating right away?**
+    > Advent of Code requests that the API only be accessed once every 15 minutes.
+We cache the previous API response for the leaderboard until 15 minutes have passed and then we update the cache.
 - **Can I participate by registering my Discord ID with the leaderboard if I'm not actually on the Advent of Code private leaderboard?**
     > No, unfortunately not.
 You can only associate your Discord ID with a user found on the leaderboard.
 This is a neat idea though, and PRs are welcome.
 - **What are these weird files called `hackikuji.mayoi` and `senjougahara.hitagi`?**